fellypsantos/fellypsantos/README.md

 ### Hi!
 My name is Fellyp Santos, I'm glad you here!
 Feel free to explore my projects or contact me. 👋

-- 💻 I’m currently working with C# for Desktop Development
+- 💻 I’m currently working with ReactNative and PHP Development.
-- 🌱 I’m currently learning Laravel Framework with code patterns (Services, Repositories, Contracts, Tests)
 - 💬 Ask me about anything :)
 - 📫 You can find some useful links below to contact me.
 - ⚡ Fun fact: I'm not fat, I'm big boned.